Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 As part of the dev menu modal sheet, there is a customizable `options` parameter which requires a `DevMenuConfig` class.
 That config class allows you to customize different aspects and features of the dev menu and as well turn on/off some options.

 `Note:` To remove DevMenu and Alice package from project while preparing for production run `bin/remove_alice.sh` script.
+Please check dependency_overrides in `pubspec.yaml` before running script, if alice is not only one